IvanRostovtsev/Ivan_R__IT_course/README.md

 # IT_course
-This repository contains lectures and homeworks for Maple course.
+This repository contains lectures and homeworks for Maple cours.

 | Week | Homework |
 |:------:|-------|